 For knitters just starting out (or those in need of a serious skills refresh), the Beginner box includes easy projects that won’t intimidate you in terms of skill or time to complete.
 Projects might include a simple hat or a cozy coaster.

 The Intermediate/Advanced knitting subscription box is best for those who already have a basic grasp of knitting techniques.
 This box focuses on unique and useful projects—like an eye mask and neck pillow cover for travel.

-Best With Video Tutorials: Alpaca Direct – Kelly’s Knit Club
+Best With Video Tutorials: Alpaca Direct – Kelley’s Knit Club

 Why We Chose It: Every month, receive a new knitting pattern and yarn to complete it—along with access to a series of videos demonstrating the techniques you’ll need to master for each project.

 Videos are a great tool for visual learners